ingewortel/artistoo/manual/index.md

     - are just as fast as simulations in traditional modelling frameworks!
 - Unlocking CPM models for new users:
-    - biologists can access & modify CPMjs models created by others (collaborators, in publications) - without needing to program anything themselves;
+    - biologists can access & modify Artistoo models created by others (collaborators, in publications) - without needing to program anything themselves;
     - a large existing community of web programmers will be able to contribute